 6 facts about American fathers

-As the American family changes, fatherhood is changing in important and sometimes surprising ways.
+Fatherhood in America is changing in important and sometimes surprising ways.
 Today, fathers who live with their children are taking a more active role in caring for them and helping out around the house.
 And the ranks of stay-at-home and single fathers have grown significantly in recent decades.
 At the same time, more and more children are growing up without a father in the home.

 Note: This is an update of a post originally published on June 12, 2014.